land-da-community/CalLMIP/README.md

 - To quantify the reduction in inter-model spread as a result of parameter calibration for a wide range of variables (e.g., carbon and water stores and fluxes, aboveground biomass, soilC etc).
 - To encourage the use of uncertainty quantification methods for constraining parameter uncertainty in global land models.
 - To better understand and exchange knowledge on the variety of methods being used in global land model parameter calibration in order to identify best practices.

+# Virtual Workshop Dates
+The workshop will consist of three sessions, each lasting 1.5 hours.
+To accommodate participants across different time zones, we are offering two time options per session: one for the eastern US/EU time zones and one for the Western US/Australia/Asia time zones.
+- Session 1: Thursday, March 6 at 8:00-9:30 pm EST OR Friday, March 7 at 10:00-11:30 am EST
+- Session 2: Wednesday, March 19 at 10:00-11:30 am EDT OR Wednesday, March 19 at 8:00-9:30 pm EDT
+- Session 3: Tuesday, April 1st at 10:00-11:30 am EDT OR Tuesday, April 1st at 8:00-9:30 pm EDT

 # Workshop Goals
 - Discuss the goals of the 1st stage of CalLMIP